Central African Republic - Francois Bozize

 The December 2008 Inclusive Political Dialogue called for the creation of a government of national unity; the holding of municipal elections in 2009, and legislative and presidential elections in 2010, which actually took place in January and March 2011; the creation of a national human rights commission; the launch of a program for the disarmament, demobilization and reintegration (DDR) of former combatants.

 President Bozize gave 23 December 2008 as the date in which he would announce the new, power-sharing government.
 This government promises to include members from all seven (7) of the opposing groups which took part in the Dialogue: the rebel groups APRD led by Jean-Jacques Demafouth, MLCJ led by Abakar Sabone, UFDR led by Daman Zacharia, FDPC led by Abdoulaye Miskine, UFR led by Florian Ndjadder as well as the opposition groups UFVN led by Henri Pouzere and the more powerful MLPC led by Martin Ziguele.
 The rebel groups are not / not all equal in force or political influence, with the APRD, the UFDR, and probably the FDPC being the only groups with known soldiers in the field in the NW and NE provinces.
-Among the political opposition, Pouzere has led the opposition UFVN coalition credibly over the last year, though Ziguele is considered more popular and a better rival to Bozize for the 2010 Presidential election.
+Among the political opposition, Pouzere has led the opposition UFVN coalition credibly over the last year, though Ziguele was considered more popular and a better rival to Bozize for the 2010 Presidential election.

-Perhaps lulled into a sense of security by the peace accords and the Political Dialogue, the Bozize government continued its practices of bad governance seeming to prefer to focus on corruption and money making schemes rather than addressing serious political challenges or development needs ["offer coffee" is a Central African term for kick backs].
-The conventional wisdom was that the Central African population is too demoralized to take any action.
+Perhaps lulled into a sense of security by the peace accords and the Political Dialogue, the Bozize government continued its practices of bad governance seeming to prefer to focus on corruption and money making schemes rather than addressing serious political challenges or development needs ["offer coffee" was a Central African term for kick backs].
+The conventional wisdom was that the Central African population was too demoralized to take any action.

 In January 2009, a new coalition government was appointed.
 While there was little change in the government's composition, with key ministers allied with the President remaining in place, some members of the political opposition and rebel groups obtained ministerial portfolios.
 The year 2009 began on a note of unprecedented optimism; the formal peace accords with all major rebel groups and the completion of another "Political Dialogue" made it possible to imagine that real progress might be possible.
 To be sure, all was not perfect; the government of national unity looked more like just one more shuffle of the same suspects and it was not clear that the opposition, armed and disarmed, had begun any effort to get to know each other or organize themselves into the kinds of groups that might be able to influence the future through the follow on committees and thus lay the foundations for successful elections in 2010.
 This all changed for the worse within months.

 The Disarmament, Demobilization, and Reintegration (DDR) campaign in the Central African Republic (CAR), launched in August 2009 with much fanfare, has slowed considerably in pace causing frustration in increasingly impatient rebels.
-The government's (CARG) lack of will, and specifically actions of its principal interlocutor with rebels and the international community, Minister of Communication Cyriac Gonda, is irritating both the UN and the relevant rebels groups and threatens the stability of the peace process just six months before the planned elections of March 2010.
+The government's (CARG) lack of will, and specifically actions of its principal interlocutor with rebels and the international community, Minister of Communication Cyriac Gonda, was irritating both the UN and the relevant rebels groups and threatens the stability of the peace process just six months before the planned elections of March 2010.

 In early 2010, President Bozize twice delayed constitutionally mandated elections scheduled for April and May due to a poorly functioning Independent Electoral Commission (IEC) and bickering between C.A.R.'s political parties.
 The first round of presidential and parliamentary elections took place in January 2011.
 The elections, though not without flaws, were held peacefully and without major incident during polling.
 The IEC declared President Bozize the winner of the presidential election in the first round and determined that a third of the 105 parliamentary races were also decided in this round.
 Nine members of President Bozize's family, also members of his KNK party, won victory in the first round.